papermerge/documentation/docs/backup-restore.md

 ## Backup

-Backup you documents with following command:
+Backup your documents with following command:

     $ docker exec <papermerge-server-container> backup.sh <optional-location>

-where `<optional-location>` is the path to file or folder where to save backup file.
+where `<optional-location>` is the path to file or folder **inside container** where to save backup file.
 If location is not provided, backup file will be saved in /core_app/ folder
 - the papermerge core application's current folder.